How Do Thermal Imaging Cameras Work?

 Contrary to what you might expect, pointing a thermal imaging camera at a piece of glass at ambient temperature will produce an image of yourself instead of what’s on the other side.
 This is because glass is highly reflective, stopping the transmission of infrared radiation.

 However, at Process Parameters, we can use our cameras very effectively to measure the temperature of glass at high temperatures in manufacturing environments.
-Using our metals cameras (1M, 08M, and 05M) we can see through ordinary quartz-based glass.
+Using our metal cameras (1M, 08M, and 05M) we can see through ordinary quartz-based glass.

 Metal